-Organizing has everything to do with power and shifting relationships of power.
 Power is the ability to control our circumstances and make things happen outside of ourselves.
 People can exercise power by making decisions for themselves and influencing others in their circles.
 Not everyone has equal access to the positions of power where decisions are made, however.
 Throughout history, entire groups of people have been left out-or marginalized-from those circles and spaces where meaningful decisions are made.
 Over time, these decisions are reinforced by the systems built up around them, making them part of our reality long after individual decision makers have departed.

 Activists can challenge the power imbalances in our society through organizing.
-Organizing is the process of building power as a group and using this power to create positive change in people's lives.
+Organizing can be seen as the process of building power as a group and using this power to create positive change in people's lives.
 As an individual, it is difficult to accumulate the amount of influence needed to change the systems of power that govern people's lives.
 As a group, however, we can multiply our own influence with the influence of others to shift power relations and create change.

 Sometimes we think that if our cause is right, we will be able to win easily without building power.
 We might think that if decision makers just understood the problem then they would act.
 Unfortunately, in most cases, even if we are right, and those in power know about the issue, they still don't act.
-This is because they are being pressured by others not to act, such as donors who want school funds to be allocated to sports programs instead of a student health center.
+This is because they are being pressured by others not to act.
+These pressures might come from donors who want school funds to be allocated to sports programs instead of a student health center, or parents who believe the introduction of a daycare center in a high school "sends the wrong message."